 Watson's architecture career in the west quickly took off.
-In 1911-1912.
-He built courses that included Pasadena GC and the first Seattle Golf Club, a nine-hole course in Laurelhurst, close to where the University of Washington football stadium stands today.
+In 1901-1902.
+He built courses that included Pasadena GC and the first nine-hole Seattle Golf Club, a course in Laurelhurst, near where the University of Washington football stadium stands today.